ericlifka/musings-and-stories/fantasy/lake.md

 It only took about ten minutes of steady swimming to reach the other side.
 Nonetheless my teeth were chattering by the time I stepped out of the water.

+I scanned the treeline, looking for the telltale signs of my small camp in the fading light.
+I spotted it about twenty paces off.
+It was just far enough under the trees to not be exposed, but still on the sandy shore.

+I walked over, shaking and rubbing as much of the water from my skin as I could.
+The camp consisted of very little, just a pre-made campfire I left for myself and an old warn out blanket tucked under a tree root.
+I pulled out the blanket and wrapped it around myself.
+It was somewhat damp, and more than a little musty, but I was glad for the warmth it provided.

+The small campfire I had left prepared was strewn about, probably animal curiosity.
+I gathered up the small sticks and remade the loose pile.
+A small mental suggestion was all it took to bring a small flame to the pile.
+Nature would take care of the rest.
+I spent the last of the daylight gathering larger branches and deadwood to fuel my small fire.
+Once I had a small wood pile and a mid sized bonfire I stopped my labor and sat in the warmth.

+I reached out to the warmth and cajoled it into enfolding me.
+It seeped into my dingy blanket and drove the moisture away.
+It enveloped my moist skin and turned the water to steam.
+Within minutes the heat was too much to bear and I let it go, returning to its normal path, billowing up from the fire into the night.
+The cold night air was quick to fill the void, and I was sad for the loss.